-As of September 30, 2016, we also managed approximately \$2.2 billion in securitization trusts or similar vehicles that are not consolidated on our balance sheet.
-When combined with our Portfolio, as of September 30, 2016, we manage approximately \$3.6 billion of assets which we refer to as our managed assets.
+As of December 31, 2016, we managed approximately \$2.3 billion in these trusts or vehicles that are not consolidated on our balance sheet.
+When combined with our Portfolio, as of December 31, 2016, we manage approximately \$3.9 billion of assets which we refer to as our managed assets.

 We have a large and active pipeline of potential new opportunities that are in various stages of our underwriting process.
 We refer to potential opportunities as being part of our pipeline if we have determined that the project fits within our investment strategy and exhibits the appropriate risk/reward characteristics through an initial credit analysis, including a quantitative and qualitative assessment of the opportunity, as well as research on the market and sponsor.
 Our pipeline of transactions that could potentially close in the next 12 months consists of opportunities in which we will be the lead originator, as well as projects in which we may participate with other institutional investors.
-As of September 30, 2016, our pipeline consisted of more than \$2.5 billion in new debt and equity opportunities.
-There can, however, be no assurance if, or when, any or all of the transactions in our pipeline will be completed.
+As of December 31, 2016, our pipeline consisted of more than \$2.5 billion in new debt and equity opportunities.
+There can, however, be no assurance that any or all of the transactions in our pipeline will be completed or with regard to any specific terms of such pipeline transactions.